 In December 2008, a brand-new, radiation oncology suite opened in the hospital.
 The suite houses a Varian Trilogy™ system, an advanced radiation therapy delivery system.

 In 2009, a brand new, 99-room lodging facility for patients and caregivers opened near the hospital.
 And in 2010, several new exam rooms and Infusion Center bays were built.

-Midwestern's medical staff is comprised of more than 100 physicians who specialize in oncology, emergency medicine, cardiology, internal medicine, family practice, gastroenterology, orthopedics, surgery, podiatric medicine, and nearly 20 other medical areas.
+Our Chicago hospital's medical staff comprises more than 100 physicians who specialize in oncology, emergency medicine, cardiology, internal medicine, family practice, gastroenterology, orthopedics, surgery, podiatric medicine, and nearly 20 other medical areas.
 Many have practices in the Zion community.

-Services at Midwestern include the CTCA-managed cancer program, a 24-hour emergency center, intensive and coronary care unit, general surgery with specialization in minimally-invasive techniques, and an advanced podiatric surgery program.
+Services at our hospital in Chicago include the CTCA-managed cancer program, a 24-hour emergency center, intensive and coronary care unit, general surgery with specialization in minimally-invasive techniques, and an advanced podiatric surgery program.